slbsh/slapcode/README.md

 **After you're done**
 check out the `solutions` branch to see how ye stack up.
-I ye got somethin better do PR!
+If you got something better make a PR!

 ## General Rules
 (these might be overriden by the problem's rules)